Venta-HQ/backend/domains/infrastructure/apps/file-management/README.md

 ## Purpose

 The File Management service handles all file upload and storage operations in the Venta backend system.
 It manages image uploads for user profiles and vendor images, providing secure file storage and retrieval capabilities.
-This service serves as the central authority for file operations, providing HTTP endpoints for file uploads and managing cloud storage integrations.
+This service serves as the central authority for file operations and exposes a gRPC API consumed by the API Gateway.

 ## Overview

 This microservice provides:

-- Image upload functionality for user profiles and vendor images
+- Image upload functionality for user profiles and vendor images (via gRPC)
 - Secure file storage and retrieval with cloud storage integration
 - File validation, processing, and optimization
 - File metadata management and organization